 Everything is per-profile: home directory, sessions, memory, skills, keys, peers.
 See docs/PROFILES.md for the full model.

-If you plan to link profiles or machines with other alpis, install the Alpi Link Protocol listener as a service and exchange pubkeys:
+If you plan to link profiles or machines with other alpis, the daemon already exposes the Alpi Link Protocol listener when the profile's ALP subsystem is enabled.
+Then exchange pubkeys with peers:

 See docs/DEPLOYMENTS.md for topologies (laptop + home server, multi-device, team, enterprise).